|

 Castle Howard

-Possibly the grandest of Britain's aristocratic "stately homes",
+Possibly the grandest of Britain's aristocratic "stately homes"

-this majestic early-18th-century palace in its extensive gardens
+This majestic early-18th-century palace in its extensive gardens

 and parkland is still lived in by a branch of the Howard family,